9:30 AM & 5:30 PM

 We offer a variety of classes for adults and children from 11:00-11:45 AM (except during Summer).

-Most Sundays, a different family hosts lunch after church.
-Visitors are encouraged to join for that.
-It's a great way to get to know us and enjoy some good food.
-Ask a Greeter for details!
+Often, families take turns hosting lunch for visitors and newer members.
+It's a great way to get to know others and enjoy some good food.
+Ask a Greeter for details.

 A more comprehensive expression of our core beliefs can be found in Our Foundation.